-As of December 31, 2023, flyExclusive, Inc held22% of the economic interest in LGM, which is treated as a partnership for U.S. federal income tax purposes.
-As a partnership, LGM generally is not subject to U.S. federal income tax under current U.S. tax laws as its net taxable income (loss) and any related tax credits are passed through to its members and included in their tax returns, even though such net taxable income (loss) or tax credits may not have actually been distributed. flyExclusive, Inc is subject to U.S. federal income taxes, with respect to its distributive share of the net taxable income (loss) and any related tax credits of LGM.
+As of December 31, 2023, flyExclusive, Inc held 22% of the economic interest in LGM, which is treated as a partnership for U.S. federal income tax purposes.
+As a partnership, LGM generally is not subject to U.S. federal income tax under current U.S. tax laws as its net taxable income (loss) and any related tax credits are passed through to its members and included in their tax returns, even though such net taxable income (loss) or tax credits may not have actually been distributed. flyExclusive, Inc is subject to U.S. federal income taxes, in addition to state and local income taxes, with respect to its distributive share of the net taxable income (loss) and any related tax credits of LGM.